 Fun fact: The auditorium is named after Hong Kong’s only Nobel laureate, Dr Charles Kuen Kao, whose ground-breaking work in fibre optic telecommunications earned him the nickname ‘Godfather of Broadband’.

 With its enormous floating podium held up by legs of steel lattice, the Hong Kong Design Institute looks like something out of a sci-fi movie.
 Utilising concrete, glass and steel, architect Thomas Coldefy went beyond the commonplace skyscraper to instead create something unconventional, multifunctional, and visually arresting.
-In other words, this is the perfect environment to nurture Hong Kong’s design talent of the future.
+In other words, this is the perfect environment to nurture Hong Kong’s future design talents.

 Fun fact: This building is influenced by Hungarian-French urban planner Yona Friedman, who in 1958 conceived the idea for a ‘spatial city’ of stilt-supported structures that could be flexibly adjusted.